 In addition, all operators must be familiar with the specific truck they use.
-Therefore they must be familiar with the procedures for correct and safe operation explained in this manual.
-They must understand the potential hazards and safety precautions covered in the manual.
+Therefore they must be familiar with the procedures for correct and safe operation explained in this manmanual.
 This manual however, cannot cover all possible hazards.
-Operators must be able to identify any hazards that may exist or arise in their work environment and know how to avoid or correct them
+Operators must be able to identify any hazards that may exist or arise in their work environment and know how to avoid or correct them.
+Finally, operators are responsible for identify-